 Related: Running in the cold: How to dress for winter running

-Your body will burn through a lot of energy on race day, and indeed during training, so it’s important you fuel it in the right way.
+Your body will burn through a lot of energy on race day, and indeed throughout the training period, so it’s important you fuel your body in the right way.

 Your body works in much the same way – it’s an engine that powers your race, so treat it with the same attention and kindness.